zmx21/G2GSnake/README.md

 1. `pathogen_input: "aa_tbl"
    * `fasta` option can also be used.
 A multipe-sequence nucleotide alignment in FASTA format is required.
 Mixed sites can be encoded as ambigious nucleotides.
 A reference genome (FASTA) file and annotation (GFF) file is also required.
 2. `tool: 'PLINK'
-   * `SAIGE` option, slower but implements Generalized Linear Mixed Model that uses SPA.
-Much better for case-control imbalances (rare pathogen variants).
-Also, no host PCs usually required as covariates.
-See [SAIGE_Manuscript](https://doi.org/10.1038/s41588-018-0184-y)
+   * `regenie` option, slower but outperforms PLINK with unbalanced case-control ratios (rare pathogen variants), through the use of the SPA test.
+See [regenie](https://doi.org/10.1038/s41588-021-00870-7)
 ### Pathogen Settings
 1. `pPCA: false`
    * Indicate `true` if phylogenetic PCs are preferred.
 A tree file must be provided